antistrange05/cs210/README.md

 | Mantel r | **0.331** | 0.001 ** |
 | OLS coefficient (log dist) | **0.0418** | < 0.001 *** |

-Languages farther apart diverge more — consistent with the **isolation-by-distance** model from population genetics, now confirmed for lexical divergence.
+Languages farther apart diverge more, consistent with the isolation-by-distance model from population genetics, now confirmed for lexical divergence.

 ### 2. The Terrain Paradox